Edit Content

 Here’s a breakdown of your fundamental rights under the FDCPA:

 · No Harassment or Abuse: Collectors cannot harass, oppress, or abuse you.
-This includes making threats, using obscene or profane language, or contacting you repeatedly in a manner intended to annoy or intimidate.
+This includes making threats, using obscene or profane language, or contacting you repeatedly in a manner intended to annoy or intimidate another person.

 · Accurate Information: Collectors must provide you with accurate and truthful information about your debt.
 They cannot misrepresent the amount you owe or make false claims about their authority to collect the debt.